 Airfare price tracking is also known as price assurance, airfare re-shopping, or fare auditing and is used by corporations to reduce the risk that when their employees travel for business the fares that they pay aren’t overinflated or cost the company more than they should.

 Companies can spend significant amounts of money moving their employees around the world to engage with clients as consultants, sell and close deals, manage customer relationships, and establish an on-site presence.
 Even during periods of uncertainty, business-critical travel exists: bolstering the need for an effective flight price tracker.
 Deloitte leads the Business Travel News Top 100 spending with north of $500 million in the US alone just on air travel.
 Airfare price tracking using a flight ticket tracker reduces the risk of paying for flights during a pricing spike and ensures a fair market price is paid instead.

 Why is airfare price tracking important?

-Airfare price tracking is important for both travel managers and finance teams.
+Airfare tracking is important for both travel managers and finance teams.
 It allows them to access complete visibility into any possible price drop (either during the void window or after it).
 Airfare price assurance providers such as FairFly will catch the drop and work with your TMC to secure those savings.

 Before COVID-19, airfares fluctuated around 70 times between being published and departure date.
 Currently, with airline revenue management systems pushed to their limits, this figure can be well over 100.
-Data from FairFly’s flight price trackers over the past few months shows significantly higher price volatility between 10 and 30 percent compared to normal.
+Data from FairFly’s airfare tracking platform over the past few months has revealed significantly higher price volatility between 10 and 30 percent compared to normal.